JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 }
 ```

-In the example above, the class is for `h1` tags and has key:value properties that set the background color, text color, margin, padding, and width.
+In the example above, the class is for `h1` tags in your HTML file and has key:value properties that set the background color, text color, margin, padding, and width.
 Background color, text color, and width are self-explanatory.
 Margin and padding maybe not.
 Margin is the space surrounding the element.
-Padding is the space between the element's boundary and the content inside it.
-So margin defines the space between elements and padding defines the space between the element and its own content.
+Padding is the space inside the element between the element's boundary and the content inside it.
+So margin defines the space between elements and padding defines the space between the element and its own content inside.

 Many other CSS properties exist.
 Here is a [list of CSS Properties](https://www.w3schools.com/cssref/default.asp).
 Use it as a resource when styling your web applications.

-To see this HTML in your own browser, download this repository and drag to the browser the [styles html file](html/styles_one.html).
+To see an examplein your own browser, download this repository and drag to the browser the [styles html file](html/styles_one.html).
 It should look like this:

 ![](images/styles_one_photo.png)

 ### CSS Style Attribute

 Instead of using a stylesheet, you can use an HTML element's `style` attribute to add CSS to your webpage.
 Set the `style` attribute to a string (not an object) containing key:value pairs separated by a semi-colon.
-Like in a `.css` file, each key is the name of a CSS property and each value defines that property for the class you're writing.
+Like a CSS class in an external `.css` file, each key is the name of a CSS property and each value defines that property for the class you're writing.
 Here is an example:

 ```html
 <p